Math should be a subject that sparks joy.

 If you let her, Shelby will happily spend many hours talking about math and math education.
 When she is not nerding out about math, you can find Shelby nerding out about video games, deep in a good book, being chased around the house by her son and husband, or annoying her cat, Winston.

-To dispel the myth of the “math person” and help build math confidence in all stakeholders.
+To dispel the myth of the “math person” and help build math confidence in every member of the community.